From Prompts to Context

 The one metric I track reliably is cache hit rate, because Anthropic hands it to you for free.
 Every API response includes cache_read_input_tokens and cache_creation_input_tokens, and the ratio tells you whether your prefix ordering is stable across turns.
 After fixing the KV-cache violation from Section 5, my cache hit rate went from ~0% to ~85% on turns 2+, which I could verify directly from the billing dashboard.
 If your cache hit rate is low, something in your prompt prefix is changing between calls, and the fix is almost always moving volatile content later in the prompt.

-On the benchmarking side, ContextBench (February 2025) is worth knowing about.
-It tests whether coding agents can retrieve the right context from 66 real repositories across 8 languages, and the headline numbers are sobering, as even SOTA models achieve block-level F1 below 0.45 and line-level F1 below 0.35.
+On the benchmarking side, ContextBench is worth knowing about.
+It tests whether coding agents can retrieve the right context from 66 real repositories across 8 languages, and the headline numbers are not great, as even SOTA models achieve block-level F1 below 0.45 and line-level F1 below 0.35.
 Higher recall was consistently favored over precision, suggesting it's better to include a few irrelevant chunks than to miss a critical one.
 Sophisticated scaffolding didn't necessarily lead to better retrieval either, which complicates the "just add more RAG infrastructure" instinct.

 Context engineering is mostly about removal, not addition.
 Every improvement involved taking something out or moving it around.
 Context strategy isn't portable across providers; test on every model you support.
+Input tokens can outnumber output tokens by 100:1 in heavy agentic workloads, so context-side optimization has economic leverage, and that makes this a skill worth knowing.

 If I had to distill this post into one actionable idea, it's that context engineering is mostly about removal, not addition.
 The instinct is always to add more information, more tools, more history, more instructions.
 But every improvement I've made to my agent involved taking something out or moving it around, not putting more in.
 Remove the redundant tool.
 Move the volatile state block to the end of the prompt.
-Compress proactively at 75% capacity instead of reactively at 95%.
+Compress proactively at 80-90% capacity instead of reactively at 95%.
 Trim in atomic turn groups instead of shaving individual messages.

 One caveat worth keeping in mind as you apply any of this.
 Context strategy isn't portable across providers.
 Different models have different attention patterns, different context window behaviors, and different sensitivities to prompt structure.
 What works for Claude might fail on GPT might fail on Gemini.
 I've been burned by this enough times that I now test prompts on every model I plan to support, rather than assuming my architecture generalizes.